nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * 1b1.
 System shows an error message.

-      User case resumes at step 1.
+      Use case resumes at step 1.

 **Use case: Charge a pet**